 where the {\it unknown} mean vector is defined as

-Our goal is to detect the change-point as soon as possible after it occurs, while subject to the false alarm constraints.
-Here, we assume the covariance of the data to be an identity matrix, and the change only occurs to the mean.
-This models a large class of problems, such as environment monitoring and genomic copy number variation detection \cite{siegmund2011detecting} \cite{basseville1993detection}.
+Without loss of generality, we have assumed the noise variance is 1.
+Our goal is to detect the change-point as soon as possible after it occurs, subjecting to the false alarm constraint.
+Here, we assume the covariance of the data to be an identity matrix and the change only happens to the mean.

-To reduce data dimensionality, we may project each signal $x_t$ into a lower dimensional space using a linear projection, which we refer to as \emph{sketching}.
-We aim to develop procedures that can detect a change-point using the resulted \emph{sketches}.
-In the following, we consider two approaches to sketching: the fixed projection and the time-varying projection.
+To reduce data dimensionality, we linearly project each observation $x_t$ into a lower dimensional space, which we refer to as \emph{sketching}.
+We aim to develop procedures that can detect a change-point using the low-dimensional \emph{sketches}.
+In the following, we consider two types of linear sketching: the fixed projection and the time-varying projection.

-{\it Fixed projection.} Choose an $M\times N$ projection matrix $A$ with $M\ll N$ and obtain low dimensional sketches via:
+{\it Fixed projection.} Choose an $M\times N$ projection matrix $A$ with $M\ll N$.
+We obtain low dimensional sketches via: